Will I Face Age Restrictions Teaching English Abroad in Asia?

 1. Know the Country's Retirement Age

-Typically, these countries aren't able to sponsor work visas for teachers above the age of 60 or 65 due to these retirement rules, therefore schools often won't hire these teachers.
+Typically, these countries aren't able to sponsor work visas for teachers above the age of 60 or 65 due to these retirement rules, and schools often won't hire these teachers.

-If you are over 40 and are looking to teach English in Asia, be sure to talk with your International TEFL Academy Admissions Advisor at 773-634-9900 to run through options.
+If you are over 40 and looking to teach English in Asia, be sure to speak with your International TEFL Academy Admissions Advisor at 773-634-9900 to discuss options.

 While you may be up for the adventure of living in a new country and adapting to a new culture, schools in Asia may be more hesitant when hiring mature teachers.